-All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2023 and are aware of the safeguarding link to other policies relating to their daily practice including but not limited to Code of Conduct for staff and the schools Behaviour policy.
-Staff confirm they have read KCSIE via MyConcern or by notifying Miss C Worrall.
+All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2024 and are aware of the safeguarding link to other policies relating to their daily practice including but not limited to Code of Conduct for staff and the schools Behaviour policy.
+Staff confirm they have read KCSIE via MyConcern or by notifying the SDDSL.